Biography

 About Simon

-In the 2024/2025 season, Simon made his role debut performing Don Ottavio in Mozart’s Don Giovanni at the Waterperry Opera Festival and joined the Glyndebourne chorus for their productions of Wagner’s Parsifal and Rossini’s Il barbiere di Siviglia.
-In the 2023/2024 season, Simon covered the role of Ferrando in Così fan tutte at the inaugural Da Ponte Opera Festival held in Vittorio Veneto and at the RCM, performed in the International Opera Studio’s productions of Lehár’s The Merry Widow as Raoul de St. Brioche and Don Curzio in Mozart’s The Marriage of Figaro.
-Simon also maintains a busy schedule as a concert soloist with highlights from recent seasons including Puccini’s Messa di Gloria, Britten’s Saint Nicolas, Rossini’s Petite Messe Solennelle, Monteverdi’s Vespro della Beata Vergine, Stölzel’s Ein Lämmlein geht und trägt die Schuld and Handel’s Messiah.
-In recital, Simon enjoys regular collaboration with guitarist Mark Dangerfield, most recently the two performed a programme of Walton and de Falla at the Royal Albert Hall Elgar room as part of their classical coffee morning series.
+Simon maintains a busy schedule as a concert soloist with highlights from recent seasons including Puccini’s Messa di Gloria, Britten’s Saint Nicolas, Rossini’s Petite Messe Solennelle, Monteverdi’s Vespro della Beata Vergine, Stölzel’s Ein Lämmlein geht und trägt die Schuld and Handel’s Messiah.
+He is looking forward to performing the role of Gerontius in Elgar’s The Dream of Gerontius in Rochester Cathedral with Rochester Choral Society in March.
+In recital, Simon enjoys regular collaboration with guitarist Mark Dangerfield, most recently the two performed a programme of Walton and de Falla at the Royal Albert Hall as part of their classical coffee morning series.

 Prior to joining the Royal College of Music in 2023, Simon worked as a hospital pharmacist and sang as a lay clerk in the choir of Kings College Cambridge.
 Highlights include performing with the Academy of Ancient Music, being involved in a CD recording of a new work, ‘The Street’ by Nico Muhly and singing in the annual Christmas and Easter televised BBC broadcasts.
 As an undergraduate Simon studied Pharmacy at the University of East Anglia in Norwich where he held choral scholarships at St. John the Baptist Roman Catholic cathedral and subsequently at Norwich cathedral.
 He participated in multiple broadcasts, concerts with the Britten Sinfonia and two CD recordings, ‘Evening Hymn’ and ‘Britten: Sacred Choral Works’, in the latter of which he features as a soloist.